schuster-rainer/slotty/README.md

 reflected in the package you are using

-after the bootstrapper created your virtual environment and installed all dependencies you are ready to run/develop the app.
+After the bootstrapper created your virtual environment and installed all dependencies you are ready to run/develop the app.

 # Running

 Activate the virtual environment and run the webserver.
 You can pass in every option gunicorn can handle (
-> source .venv/bin/activate
+> source .venv/bin/activate && ./start-server.sh
-> ./start-server.sh

-or alternativelt run the command on your own gunicorn -k flask_sockets.worker webrms.gui.app:app --debug
+or alternativelt run the command on your own
+> gunicorn -k flask\_sockets.worker webrms.gui.app:app --debug

 The Webpage says "Hello Slotty!"

 Wait some seconds and it will start to generate some fictional random race data.

-#Goals

- some fictional random
-race data.

 #Goals